 Don’t make me think ©

-Four criteria were established to build the personas:
+Four criteria to build the personas:

 The context where the personas use the app

 Jobs to be done

 My previous experience as a process engineer at a metallurgical plant helped me understand users' pain points.